-I have competed in the UTA 951, UTA 22 and UTA 50 over the last 3 years.
-I would like to share some basic advice for those looking to step up to each of these very different and challenging events.
+I have competed in the UTA 951, UTA 22 and UTA 50 and would like to share some basic advice for those looking to do any of these very different and challenging events.

 But firstly you need to ask yourself what your aim is for your chosen UTA race.
 I would say that most people fall into 3 main approaches.

-- I want to run to do my best, run to my potential or beat my last effort at UTA and enjoy it!
+- I want to run to do my best or improve on my previous UTA race (and enjoy it!)

-- I want to compete for the overall win or age group win…and still enjoy it!
+- I want to compete for the overall win or an age group win…and still enjoy it!

 UTA 951 – 2020 – Elite Entry via application